manaskumarbehera/sf-audit-extractor/INSTALLATION.md

 If you encounter issues:
 1. Check this troubleshooting guide
 2. Verify your Salesforce permissions
-3. Check the browser console for errors (F12 > Console)
+3. Check the browser console for errors (F12 > Console) and the service worker console
 4. Open an issue on GitHub with error details

 ## Updates